Abdulaziz-Siddiqui-2003/robx-assessment-pms/README.md

 Ensure MySQL is running.

-Navigate to backend/database/ and find the products.sql file.
+Navigate to backend/database/ inside this repository.

+Find the products.sql file.

 Import or run this SQL script in your MySQL Workbench or terminal.